Site Logo

 The best time to do a fast Annapurna Circuit Trek is in autumn, from September to November.
 During these months, the weather is stable, and the skies are usually clear, giving you the best views of the mountains.
 The trails are safer and less slippery, which is very important if you are trekking quickly.
 This period also has comfortable temperatures for trekking—not too hot or too cold—making it easier to cover long distances in a short time.
 Autumn is the most reliable season to enjoy a fast and safe trek.

-Food and Hydration Tips for Annapurna Circuit
+Food and Hydration Tips for Fastest/short Annapurna Circuit Trek:

 • Drink 2–3 L of water/day